-On 29 March 2011, the Board of Directors assessed the status of independence of its members in relation to the Company and its shareholders, in accordance with the Corporate Governance Code.
+On 27 March 2012, the Board of Directors assessed the status of independence of its members in relation to the Company and its shareholders, in accordance with the Corporate Governance Code.

 Based on this assessment, the following members were executive members dependent on the Company and its major shareholders: Reijo Karhinen, Tony Vepsäläinen and Harri Sailas.
 Karhinen and Vepsäläinen sat on the Executive Board of OP-Pohjola Group Central Cooperative, Pohjola's parent institution, the former acting as OP-Pohjola Group Central Cooperative's Executive Chairman and CEO and as the Executive Board's Chairman and the latter as OP-Pohjola Group Central Cooperative's Chief Business Development Officer and as the Executive Board's Vice Chairman.
-Sailas is the President and CEO of Ilmarinen Mutual Pension

-Insurance Company which is a major shareholder of Pohjola and also have a significant partnership with Pohjola.
+Sailas is the President and CEO of Ilmarinen Mutual Pension Insurance Company which is a major shareholder of Pohjola and also have a significant partnership with Pohjola.

-Furthermore, the following members were executive members dependent on the Company: Merja Auvinen and Simo Kauppi.
-While the former is the Deputy Managing Director of Suur-Savon Osuuspankki (Managing Director of Savonlinnan Osuuspankki until 31 May 2011), the latter acts as the Managing Director of Länsi-Suomen Osuuspankki.
-Both Suur-Savon Osuuspankki and Länsi-Suomen Osuuspankki have a significant customer relationship and partnership with Pohjola.

-As concluded by the Board of Directors, Jukka Hienonen, Satu Lähteenmäki and Tom von Weymarn are non-executive members independent of the Company and its major shareholders.
+Furthermore, the following members were executive members dependent on the Company: Merja Auvinen and Jukka Hulkkonen.
+While the former is the Deputy Managing Director of Suur-Savon Osuuspankki, the latter is the Managing Director of Salon Osuuspankki.
+Both Suur-Savon Osuuspankki and Salon Osuuspankki have a significant customer relationship and partnership with Pohjola.
+As concluded by the Board of Directors, Jukka Hienonen, Mirkku Kullberg and Tom von Weymarn are non-executive members independent of the Company and its major shareholders.

-The criteria for the assessment of the status of Board member independence did not change in 2011.
+The criteria for the assessment of the status of Board member independence did not change in 2012.